rchaput/acronymsdown/README.md

 * `loa_title`: Set the title of the generated List of Acronyms.
   By default, it is set to "List of Acronyms".
+  - If `loa_title` is set to `""` (the empty string), the title is disabled.
+The List of Acronyms will still be generated, but without a preceding header.
 * `include_unused`: Whether unused acronyms should be included in the generated List.
 Acronyms are considered unused if they are defined in the `acronyms.keys` field, but their key does not appear in a single